-Gina's 45 (45 S. Third St., in June): Neighborhood tavern in Old City from Curt Large and Josh Shemesh of Fishtown Tavern and Buffalo Billiards.
+Gina's 45 (45 S. Third St., late June): Neighborhood tavern in Old City from Curt Large and Josh Shemesh of Fishtown Tavern and Buffalo Billiards.

 Arpeggio (Spring House Village, Bethlehem Pike, Spring House, June): New building for the Ambler-area Italian-Mediterranean destination.

 Keen (1708 Lombard St., June): Christopher and Caitlin Rorer's long-delayed American "watering hole" at the spot forever known as Astral Plane.
 They're aiming for spins on comfort food in a "modern yet sophisticated" vibe.